turbopuffer/turbopuffer-java/README.md

 ## Requests and responses

-To send a request to the Turbopuffer API, build an instance of some `Params` class and pass it to the corresponding client method.
+To send a request to the turbopuffer API, build an instance of some `Params` class and pass it to the corresponding client method.
 When the response is received, it will be deserialized into an instance of a Java class.

 For example, `client.namespaces().write(...)` should be called with an instance of `NamespaceWriteParams`, and it will return an instance of `NamespaceWriteResponse`.